localhost5173/treasurehunt-backend/README.md

 ## OpenAI Vision API Usage

-The `/api/getImageContents` endpoint uses OpenAI's GPT-4 Vision model to analyze images.
+The `/api/getImageContents` endpoint uses OpenAI's gpt-4o-mini model to analyze images.
 It:

 1. Accepts either an image URL or base64-encoded image
 2. Takes a natural language prompt (e.g., "Is there a table in the image?")
 3. Enhances the prompt to request a yes/no answer first
-4. Returns both a boolean `result` (true/false) and the full `answer` from OpenAI
+4. Returns a simple boolean `result` (true/false) for easy programmatic use

 ## Environment Variables